The Paul Law Firm P.C.

 In some cases, a workers’ compensation insurer may assert a subrogation lien against a third-party recovery.
 Georgia law places limits on when and how employers or insurers may recover these amounts.

-Proper legal handling is critical to protect the worker’s net recovery.
+Proper legal handling is critical to protect the injured worker’s net recovery.

 What to Do After a Cross-Over Accident in Georgia